MONDAY, JULY 30 – 10:30 AM – 12:00 PM

 Session Abstract: The National Register of Historic Places contains almost 100,000 listings, some of which are thematic and district nominations containing dozens and sometimes hundreds of individual properties.
 Hundreds of thousands of properties are protected at the local level by the more than 1,900 cities and towns with local historic preservation ordinances.
 And adding to the mix are the thousands of properties voluntarily protected by private historic preservation easements.
 This session will explain the property rights analysis issues raised for appraisers by the fundamental differences between the protections, limitations -- and opportunities -- imposed by these various programs.
 Nashville and New Orleans are two of the cities with the most experience in implementing both federal, state and local protection of historic resources, as well as in encouraging and enforcing the donation of conservation easements.
 The interplay between these types of protections as they affect adjustments for property rights, market value, highest & best use and the appraisal process will be explored through the history of some of the more significant preservation controversies in Nashville and New Orleans since the early 1980s.
 Special attention will be given to Music Row in Nashville and to historic districts in New Orleans affected by Hurricane Katrina as examples of the relationship between preservation laws, private covenants and property rights and how preservation protections affect -- and sometimes even enhance -- property values.

-Main Presenter: Richard Roddewig, MAI, CRE, FRICS, JLL Valuation & Advisory Services, Managing Director
+Panel Moderator: Richard Roddewig, MAI, CRE, FRICS, JLL Valuation & Advisory Services, Managing Director